Quetta: Demographics

-According to the 2023 Census of Pakistan, the population of the city was a total of 1,565,546.
+According to the 2023 census of Pakistan, the population of the city was a total of 1,565,546.
 This makes it the largest city in Balochistan province and one of the major cities of Pakistan.
 Quetta is one of the most ethnically diverse cities in the country.
-The city has a Pashtun plurality followed by Balochs, Hazaras, Brahui, Sindhis, Saraikis, Punjabis and Urdu-speaking.
-Urdu being the national language is used and understood by all the residents and serves as a lingua franca.
+The city has a Pashtun plurality followed by Balochs, Hazaras, Brahvis, Sindhis, Saraikis, Punjabis and Muhajirs.
+Urdu, being the national language, is used and understood by all the residents and serves as a lingua franca.